For modern brands, social media is an integral space for business growth.

 What Is Social Media Monitoring?

-It also involves triggering an immediate response to posts, comments, or messages where your brand is mentioned on social media.
+Social media monitoring tracks any social media content related to your brand, products and services, industry, and competitors.
+It involves triggering an immediate response to posts, comments, or messages where your brand is mentioned on social media.

-By keeping an eye on social networking platforms like Facebook, Twitter, Instagram, as well as other alternative social media, you can pick up the conversations that people are having about any topic you’re interested in – especially if it’s about your brand.
+By watching social networking platforms like Facebook, Twitter, and Instagram, as well as other alternative social media, you can pick up people’s conversations about any topic you’re interested in – especially if it’s about your brand.

 Social Listening vs Social Monitoring